Russell Wilson: 2020

-2021: Final year in Seattle
+2021

-During the Week 5 loss to the Los Angeles Rams, Wilson left the game after suffering a broken finger in the third quarter.
+During the Week 5 loss to the Los Angeles Rams, Wilson left the game after suffering a broken middle finger on his passing hand in the third quarter.
 He had surgery to repair the injury on October 8, 2021.
 On October 15, 2021, he was ruled out for the Week 6 game against the Pittsburgh Steelers.
 It was the first game he missed in his career, which ended a streak of 149 consecutive games started by an NFL quarterback, which is sixth all-time.
-He was placed on injured reserved later that same day, ensuring he would miss the next three games at minimum.
+He was placed on injured reserve later that same day, ensuring he would miss the next three games at minimum.
 He was activated off injured reserve November 12.
-Wilson finished the season with 3,113 passing yards, 25 touchdowns, six interceptions, and an additional two rushing touchdowns as the Seahawks finished with a 7–10 record, their first losing record since Wilson’s arrival.
+Wilson finished the season with 3,113 passing yards, 25 touchdowns, six interceptions, and an additional two rushing touchdowns as the Seahawks finished with a 7–10 record, their first losing record since Wilson's arrival.
 Wilson earned his ninth Pro Bowl nomination after Tom Brady was unable to participate.
 He was ranked 61st by his fellow players on the NFL Top 100 Players of 2022.

 Denver Broncos

-On March 16, 2022, the Seahawks traded Wilson and a fourth-round pick to the Denver Broncos in exchange for two first-round picks, two second-round picks, a fifth-round pick, quarterback Drew Lock, defensive lineman Shelby Harris, and tight end Noah Fant.
+On March 16, 2022, the Seahawks traded Wilson and a fourth-round pick to the Broncos in exchange for two first-round picks, two second-round picks, a fifth-round pick, quarterback Drew Lock, defensive lineman Shelby Harris, and tight end Noah Fant.

 Teammates said the trade was unavoidable, as Wilson broke with the team and "checked out" mid-season.
-Seahawks chairman Jody Allen released a statement indicating that the trade was initiated by Wilson.
+Seahawks chairperson Jody Allen released a statement indicating that the trade was initiated by Wilson.
 The Seahawks said that Wilson did not approve of the team firing offensive line coach Mike Solari and offensive coordinator Brian Schottenheimer.
 Wilson said that while he did not initiate the trade, the decision was mutual.

-Before his departure, Wilson reportedly asked for the firing of coach Pete Carroll and general manager John Schneider, which Wilson denied.
+Before he left the Seahawks, Wilson reportedly asked for the firing of coach Pete Carroll and general manager John Schneider.
+Wilson denied these reports in a tweet.

 On September 1, 2022, Wilson signed a five-year, $245 million contract extension with the Broncos.